Fabric: The Best AI CLI Tool You Aren't Using (Probably)

 Human-Centric Design

 In interviews, Miessler has said that he didn’t build Fabric to automate life—he built it to make space for more meaningful work.
 His idea of a "world of text" means anything that can be turned into text is fair game for Fabric—and AI.
-Transcripts, logs, journals, notes, sermon recordings—turn them into signal, not noise.
+Transcripts, logs, journals, notes, lecture recordings—turn them into signal, not noise.

 Fabric helps you decide: